-Why use high intent keywords in content marketing
+Why use high-intent keywords in content marketing

 1) Target each stage of your funnel

-2) Boost conversions and cost-efficiency
+2) Boost conversions and cost efficiency

-There are many advantages to including high intent keywords in your content marketing and PPC campaigns.
 PPC campaigns that incorporate high buyer intent keywords are significantly more cost-effective than campaigns using informational, or low intent, keywords.

 How to identify high buyer intent keywords